The Xbox One S is here, so is it time to ditch your original Xbox One?

 To upgrade or not to upgrade?
 The Xbox One S is without a doubt one of the best Ultra HD Blu-Ray players on the market for the price.
 Coupled with the general gaming upgrades, the Xbox One S is a great option for individuals looking for a worthy Ultra HD Blu-ray player, as well as individuals purchasing their first Xbox.
 Though our initial review for the original Xbox One actually gave it a higher score than the Xbox One S due to the platform’s potential, the Xbox One S is the superior machine.

-For current Xbox owners, there’s little incentive to make the leap with the much more promising release of Project Scorpio — with 4K gaming and (presumed) virtual reality — coming next year.
+For current Xbox owners, there’s little incentive to make the leap with the much more promising release of the Xbox One X — with 4K gaming — coming this November.
 If you’re looking for an upgrade right now, though, the Xbox One S is hard to beat for anyone content to play games at 1080p resolution.

 Winner: Xbox One S